felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 other 8-bit systems](https://atariage.com/forums/topic/242970-fpga-based-videogame-system)...
 At first glance,
 cool stuff.

 Let's head over to the MiSTer side and see how it compares.

+### MiSTer costs

 Let's pretend you buy your system from [misteraddons.com](https://misteraddons.com), run by a trusted enthusiast known as [Porkchop Express](https://twitter.com/misteraddons) (other alternatives include [zerohimself](https://misterkits.com), where I bought my own, or [ultimate